Jomsaruj/Express-series2-WeatherQualityApp/README.md

 ### How to extract particular value from JSON data

 At this point once you get data from the web.
 It will present to you as a JSON format.
-Now, we're going to extract only some value out from that chunk of JSON data such as PM2.5, CO, PM10.
+Now, we're going to extract only some value out from that chunk of JSON data such as PM2.5, co, PM10, o3.

 1. modify this method to look like this